WICN Artist of the Month, November 2024: Billy Strayhorn

 By Doug Hall, WICN Contributing Writer

 In the history of jazz, there are relationships between two musicians as performers, composers, or arrangers, or all combined.
 Seminal examples include George and Ira Gershwin, Ella Fitzgerald and Louis Armstrong, Harold Land and Bobby Hutcherson, and Alice Coltrane and Pharoah Saunders.
-Yet there is a distinct level of accomplishment and contribution to modern jazz orchestration and the American songbook created by the working partnership of Duke Ellington and Billy Strayhorn.
+Yet, there is a distinct level of accomplishment and contribution to modern jazz orchestration, and the American songbook created by the working partnership of Duke Ellington and Billy Strayhorn.
 Strayhorn’s compositions, many previously credited to Ellington, are recognized as the highest standards in modern jazz arrangement, orchestration, and recordings.
 These songs include Take the ‘A’ Train, Lush Life, Chelsea Bridge, Day Dream, A Flower is a Lovesome Thing, and Something to Live For.
 Regarded by music scholars and jazz musicians alike as one of the greatest composers in the genre’s history, Billy Strayhorn has earned a groundswell of deserved re-evaluation and attention.

 As the silent partner for three decades (1939 – 1967), in collaboration and outright singular compositional contribution to the Ellington Orchestra, Billy Strayhorn would remain out of the public eye as a performer despite being an equal to Ellington on the music sheet.
 In 1965, two years before his untimely death, Strayhorn, giving his only live piano recital on record, told the audience a story about an unnamed accompanist who would call him at any time of the day or night, whenever this unnamed composer was stuck and couldn’t finish writing a song.
 A quote from Duke Ellington’s tribute, spoken at Strayhorn’s memorial service in 1967, sums up this relationship thusly: “Billy was seldom seen in public appearances, but always heard.”

-also helped shape the direction of modern jazz through the platform of Ellington’s impeccably talented jazz orchestra.
+A superbly gifted lyricist, arranger, and orchestrator, as well as a virtuoso pianist, Billy Strayhorn also helped shape the direction of modern jazz through the platform of Ellington’s impeccably talented jazz orchestra.
 Ellington ensured and maintained the highest standards of musicianship and managed through salary and reputation to have less turnover than competing big bands of his era.
 In no small way, Strayhorn was equally instrumental in the caliber of songwriting that allowed these hand-picked jazz musicians to become famous and celebrated, particularly as soloists.

 Ahead of his time during the big band era, the next development in jazz would lead to bebop and modal changes.
 Strayhorn was heard by Dizzy Gillespie and Miles Davis – leaders in their respective genres.
 Gillespie was quoted as saying, “All those sevenths – man.
 I never heard anything like those things until him [Strayhorn].
 I got ideas from hearing him that I knew I could use forever.”
 In addition to influencing the next generation of bandleaders, he was grounded by modern classical composers.
 As described by jazz bassist, bandleader, and Colburn Conservatory alumnus Martin Martinez in his series on Strayhorn, “He brought a complexity to melody, orchestration, harmony and compositional form – his influences are quite classical including Debussy, Ravel, and Stravinsky.”